Oran01/Marvel-Web/README.md

 Run ng test to execute the unit tests via [Karma](https://karma-runner.github.io).

+## Features Breakdown

+Movies and TV Shows Section: Browse through Marvel movies and TV shows with a dynamic slider and star rating system.
+Trivia Quiz: Test your Marvel knowledge with a fun quiz game.
+Leaderboard: Compete with other users by adding or updating your scores

+## File Structure
+src/: Frontend Angular source files. server/: Backend files for managing APIs and database interactions. marvel-web.sql: SQL file for initializing the database schema and data.

 ## Running end-to-end tests

 Run ng e2e to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.